verebro/Marvel-Heroes/README.md

 **DISCLAIMER:**
 This app was created for educational purposes only.
-I have no rights on characters portraied in the app.
+I have no rights on characters portrayed in the app.

-What I learned in the proccess of making this app:
+**What I learned in the proccess of making this app:**

 ###### TableView
 ###### TableViewCell